 In the 2016 Broadway production of "Long Day's Journey Into Night", staged by the Roundabout Theatre Company, Dublin-born actor Gabriel Byrne, 65, gave one of the great performances of his career as the penny-pinching stage actor James Tyrone, opposite Jessica Lange, 67, as Mary his long-suffering wife.

 While it's true that Long Day's themes easily transcend the particular, its haunted Irish under-music, its defiant laughter and inconsolable resignation animate every scene.
 This story has started badly and most of the time that's the way it looks like it will end.

 As James, Byrne played to every one of his strengths as an actor and an Irishman, onstage and off.
 It's a revelatory and at times naked performance from an actor who famously prizes his off-stage privacy more than most.
 But when the audience applauds and the curtain drops he prefers to return to his real life and his privacy, he says.

 “I don't think I ever set out consciously to say, ‘Okay, I'm going to be really private in my personal life,’” Byrne tells the Irish Voice.

 “But you do a job and there shouldn't be anything more demanded of you than the job.
 I also find it slightly invasive to feel that you're a product or a brand to be used, to be trotted out.
 I also think we're all entitled to our privacy.”

-In our own hypnotized era of celebrity culture, not to wanting to live in front of flashing cameras seems astonishing to many, but not to Byrne.
+In our own celebrity worshipping era, not wanting to live in front of flashing cameras seems surprising to many, but not to Byrne.

 “Now we're living in an age when people are beginning to understand that privacy is something that we took for granted.
 It's more and more difficult to retain it,” he says.